Vigan: Metro transport

 Modes of transport within the city are purely land-based.
 Vehicles for public use include jeepneys, tricycles, vans-for-hire (or PUVs/public utility vehicles) and calesas (horse-drawn vehicles).
 Buses, mini-buses and jeepneys provide transportation to and from Vigan.
 The metro Vigan transport system is mostly served by tricycles, which are color- and number-coded to identify their municipality of origin.

 Land transportation

 Vigan City is well-served by a network of roads and a major highway that connects to Manila North Road, the highway leading to Manila and the rest of the country.
 Major bus companies such as Dominion Bus Lines, Viron Transit, Partas, and Aniceto/St. Joseph operate terminals in Vigan.
 GMW Florida Transport operates a terminal in Bantay, just outside Vigan.
 Bus companies such as Maria de Leon and Fariñas pass by Vigan on their way to Laoag.
 They operate direct and/or indirect bus services from Vigan City to points in Luzon, mostly to Manila, Baguio, and Laoag and vice versa.
-There are also independent bus operators plying the Laoag-Vigan-Carmen and Vigan-Abra routes, and have a joint terminal found at the New Vigan Public Market Annex.
+There are also independent bus operators, who recently banded together to form different transport cooperatives, plying the Laoag-Vigan-Carmen and Vigan-Abra routes, and have a joint terminal found at the New Vigan Public Market Annex.
 A taxi service started operating in 2019, just before the COViD-19 pandemic struck.